borisqua/matrix-math/README.md

 Required JDK 14 installed.

-If JDK is ready, run the command line from the root application directory:
+If the JDK is ready, run the command line from the root application directory:
 ```bash
 ./start_app
 ```